Simple Hemp Chocolate Spread

 - By the spoonful!
 (Yes, I went there.)

-As I was developing the revised curriculum for the culinary nutrition expert program, I was also taking into account the varied dietary needs of my students and their future clients.
+As I was developing this recipe for the Culinary Nutrition Expert Program, I was also taking into account the varied dietary needs of my students and their future clients.
 And so proudly, this can be modified to work with the following dietary restrictions or styles of eating:

 - Yield: 1 cup 1x